nknezek/nknezek.github.io/resume.md

 **Research / Teaching Assistant** (2013 - 2018)
 Department of Earth and Planetary Science, University of California -- Berkeley, CA
-* Research: Implemented a novel parallel numerical magnetohydronamic model for Earth’s core in Python and C, developed new statistical tests and analysis techniques to study observations of Earth’s magnetic field.
+* Research: Implemented a novel parallel numerical magnetohydrodynamic model for Earth’s core in Python and C, developed new statistical tests and analysis techniques to study observations of Earth’s magnetic field.
 * Courses taught: Physics of Earth and Planetary Interiors, The History and Evolution of Planet Earth, Astronomy – The Planets, Deep Time (Cosmology / Earth History)

 **Technologist** (2011 - 2013)